pescuma/buildhealth/README.md

 ### Command line interface (cli)

 The way it works is: you first create a build, then you add data to it and finally you call report to see the status of your build.

-Currently you need to call `java -jar buildhealth-01.jar`.
-This should be improved in a future version.
+At this point you can also call the notify command to receive nofications with the report.

 ##### Creates a new build
 This must be done before adding data
 ```
-> java -jar buildhealth-01.jar new
+> buildhealth new
 ```

 ##### Add junit tests
 ```
-> java -jar buildhealth-0.1.jar add junit /path/to/xmls
+> buildhealth add junit /path/to/xmls
 File processed: /path/to/xmls/TEST-test1.xml
 File processed: /path/to/xmls/TEST-test2.xml
 File processed: /path/to/xmls/TEST-test2.xml